Conflict management with your former partner: why it’s important

 Try talking with your former partner as you would with a colleague at work.
 This means listening to each other and talking respectfully to sort out differences.
 It also means avoiding criticism of your former partner’s parenting and acknowledging strengths.

-It can help to talk to your former partner in public places, such as the child care centre or school – it might be easier to stay polite in these places.
+It can help to talk to your former partner in public places, like the child care centre or school.
+It might be easier to stay polite in these places.

 When you do communicate with your former partner, keep the focus on your child’s needs and achievements.